material-components/material-components-web/CONTRIBUTING.md

 ## Finding an Issue to Work On

 Material Components Web uses GitHub to file and track issues.
-To find an issue you'd like to work on, filter the issues list by the `help wanted` label, or [click here](https://github.com/material-components/material-components-web/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22).
+To find an issue you'd like to work on, filter the issues list by the [help wanted](https://github.com/material-components/material-components-web/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) label.
 If you have found a bug, or would like to request a feature not represented in the list of GitHub issues, please refer to the documentation for [Contributing](https://github.com/material-components/material-components/blob/develop/CONTRIBUTING.md#issues-and-bugs)

 ## Development Process